KevinCFechtel/FluxNews/README.md

 **Filter articles by category:** Articles can be filtered by category.

 **Filter articles by feed:** Articles can be filtered by feed.

+**Send an article:** Articles can be send to third-party services if enabled.
 <br/><br/>

 ## Limitations: